hgnichols/auto-track-web/README.md

 - **Dashboard:** Shows the next service due, highlights reminders, and surfaces the most recent maintenance log.
 - **Vehicle Profile:** Capture year, make, model, VIN (optional), and mileage for one vehicle.
 - **Maintenance Timeline:** Combined view of upcoming (due-soon / overdue) services and completed work.
-- **Manufacturer Schedules:** Pull OEM-recommended maintenance intervals per year/make/model when available, falling back to sensible defaults.
+- **Maintenance Schedules:** Preloaded templates with sensible default intervals for common services.
 - **Service Logging:** Log routine maintenance with mileage, cost, and notes; schedules update automatically.
 - **Odometer Updates:** Adjust your current mileage whenever you like; reminders prompt you if the reading gets stale.
 - **Smart Reminders:** Default intervals for oil change, tire rotation, and brake inspection drive the dashboard alerts.